muhtarudinsiregar/notes/README.md

     flask.cli.NoAppException: Failed to find Flask application or factory in module
  - [Flask WTForm stringfield has no attribute translate](https://stackoverflow.com/questions/36930346/flask-wtf-stringfield-object-has-no-attribute-translate
 )
 - (SOLVED) check your class in routes. maybe you have type when you call that class in routes. `type object 'Tag' has no attribute 'as_view'`
+- (SOLVED) (Flask-Migration) try to drop all table or run test, then try to migrate again.Error terjadi ketika jalankan migrate utk migration file, karena alembic_version yg di db local tidak update dengan file migrate yg ada.
+ERROR [root] Error: Can't locate revision identified by <revision_id>.
+Referensi https://stackoverflow.com/questions/32311366/alembic-util-command-error-cant-find-identifier

 ### Kotlin